zama-ai/threshold-fhe/README.md

 - Blog post *TODO link*
 - The [Noah's ark](https://eprint.iacr.org/2023/815) paper contains the technical details of some of our protocols
-- An [inital preliminary version of our proposed NIST submission](docs/CryptographicDocumentation.pdf), which contains the detailed specification
+- An [initial, preliminary version of our proposed NIST submission](docs/CryptographicDocumentation.pdf), which contains the detailed specification of all contained protocols

 ## How to use this repository